fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

 .. note::

-    Note that, as Chronos is a generative model, different random seeds and different numbers of samples result in slightly different forecasts.
+    Note that, as Amazon Chronos is a generative model, different random seeds and different numbers of samples result in slightly different forecasts.

 .. code:: python